 Istiqlal Mosque (Indonesian: Masjid Istiqlal, lit.
-'Independence Mosque') in Jakarta, Indonesia is the largest mosque in Southeast Asia and the third largest Sunni mosque in term of capacity.
+'Independence Mosque') in Jakarta, Indonesia is the largest mosque in Southeast Asia and the sixth largest mosque in the world in terms of worshipper capacity.
 This national mosque of Indonesia was built to commemorate Indonesian independence and named "Istiqlal", an Arabic word for "independence".
 The mosque was opened to the public 22 February 1978.
-Within Jakarta, the mosque is posi...
+Within Jakarta,...

 July 15, 2020

 ZEISS BATIS 2/40 CF